64nYm3d3/CheatSheet/Security/RFID/Contact Cards.md

 Chip: It kind of looks like a semi conductor device honestly Im not sure what the purpose of this is in detail

 Wire Bonding: A way of making interconnections between an IC or other semi conductor device and IC packaging

+---
+Refs and Material:

+ISO 7816 (Which I didnt use because of the common 200$ shakedown and paywall, its a good thing "Only informative sections are publicly available" with this doc.The only public information from this ISO standard is the introduction and the definition of a few terms.)